thegooddocsproject/thegooddocsproject.github.io/roles.md

 The Project Steering Committee (PSC) is the official managing body for our project.
 The committee is drawn from the community and is based on merit and interest.

 *   We aim to attract a diverse mix of personal characteristics, reflective of the community we represent.
-*   We wish to avoid having one organisation employing a controlling proportion of the PSC.
+*   We wish to avoid having employees of any one organisation representing a controlling proportion of the PSC.

 A PSC chair shall be selected from the PSC, with the only official extra duty being that they have a deciding vote in the case of a tie.